MicrosoftDocs/windows-dev-docs/terminal/customize-settings/key-bindings.md

 { "command": { "action": "commandName", "argument": "value" }, "keys": "modifiers+key" }
 ```

-For example, this default setting uses the shortcut key "ctrl+shift+1" to open a new tab in the terminal based on whatever command line is listed first in your dropdown menu (typically this will open the PowerShell profile):
+For example, this default setting uses the shortcut key <kbd>ctrl+shift+1</kbd> to open a new tab in the terminal based on whichever profile is listed first in your dropdown menu (typically this will open the PowerShell profile):

 ```json
 { "command": { "action": "newTab", "index": 0 }, "keys": "ctrl+shift+1" }